aickin/react-server-cli/README.md

 Defaults to **3001**.

 #### --hot, -h
 Use hot reloading of client JavaScript.
+Modules that export React components will reload without refreshing the browser.

 Defaults to **true** in development mode and **false** in production mode.